2-js/gen-paste/README.md

 ```javascript
 var hi = alert("hello")
 ```
-*for personal use to give links/code*
+*for personal use to give links / code*